lwthiker/curl-impersonate/INSTALL.md

 The resulting image contains a `/build/out` directory with the following:
 * `curl-impersonate-ff`, `curl-impersonate` - The curl binary that can impersonate Firefox.
 It is compiled statically against libcurl, nss, and libnghttp2 so that it won't conflict with any existing libraries on your system.
 You can use it from the container or copy it out.
 Tested to work on Ubuntu 20.04.
 * `curl_ff91esr`, `curl_ff95`, `...` - Wrapper scripts that launch `curl-impersonate` with all the needed flags.
 * `libcurl-impersonate-ff.so`, `libcurl-impersonate.so` - libcurl compiled with impersonation support.
-See [libcurl-impersonate](#libcurl-impersonate) below for more details.
+See [libcurl-impersonate](README.md#libcurl-impersonate) for more details.

 If you use it outside the container, install the following dependency:
 * `sudo apt install libnss3`.
 Even though nss is statically compiled into `curl-impersonate`, it is still necessary to install libnss3 because curl dynamically loads `libnssckbi.so`, a file containing Mozilla's list of trusted root certificates.
 Alternatively, use `curl -k` to disable certificate verification.